jackjliew/ai-openscale/tutorial-adv.md

 - In the "Provision services and configure credentials" section, make the following changes:

-    - Follow the instructions to create, copy, and paste an {{site.data.keyword.Bluemix_notm}} API key.
+    - Follow the instructions to create, copy, and paste an {{site.data.keyword.cloud_notm}} API key.

     - Replace the Watson Machine Learning (WML) and Db2 service credentials with the ones you created previously.